kimjoar/writings/views.md

 --------------

 Basically, it's a component which handles some part of a user interface.
+My views have five primary responsibilities:

+* Rendering the view itself, i.e. making changes to the DOM.
+* Listening for DOM events, such as `click` and `submit`.
+* Listening for events from the rest of my application.
+* Creating subviews if they are needed.
+* Updating models based on changes in the view (a model is responsible for persisting state.)

-In my JavaScript code a view is responsible for handling a subset of the DOM.
-This includes tasks such as changing the DOM, listening for DOM events, and ensuring that the user interface behaves as expected.
-It is, however, never ever allowed to access something which is beyond its subset of the DOM.
+A view is, however, never ever allowed to access something which is beyond its subset of the DOM.

 Let's look at an example of a view: